between woods and grasslands in the south-east of the Touraine region

-The property is located three hours from Paris by the A85 and A10 motorways and forty minutes from Tours and its TGV train station, linking it with Paris in an hour.
+This property is three hours from Paris via the A85 and A10 motorways and forty minutes from Tours and its TGV train station, linking it with Paris in an hour.

-The estate, on the outskirts of Montrésor, a village that was awarded the title of “favourite village” of the French people in 2015, is fifteen minutes from the medieval town of Loches and ten minutes from Beauval Zoo, the biggest in Europe.
+The estate, on the outskirts of Montrésor, a village that was awarded the title of “Village Préféré des Français” (the French People’s favourite village) in 2015, is fifteen minutes from the medieval town of Loches, ten minutes from Beauval Zoo, the biggest in Europe, and lastly thirty minutes from Chenonceaux chateau.

-Constructed in the 19th century in a classical style with a slate, hip roof, this mansion is built of freestone covered, in places, with traditional rendering.
+Constructed in the 19th century in a classical style with a slate, hip roof, this large, luxurious home is built of freestone covered, in places, with traditional rendering.
 It stands in the midst of its landscaped parklands.

-The house’s porch is reached via a flight of 6 stone steps, the ground floor being raised by half a level.
+The house’s porch is reached via a flight of six stone steps, the ground floor being raised by half a level.

 This property is sold furnished.